aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/save-spreadsheet-as/_index.md

 ---
 title: "Save Spreadsheet as Another Format – Aspose.Cells Cloud API (v4.0)"
 second_title: "Document"
 ArticleTitle: "How to Save a Spreadsheet as Another Format File on Remote Storage: Step‑by‑Step Guide"
 linktitle: "Save Spreadsheet as"
 type: docs
 url: /save-spreadsheet-as/
 keywords: "Aspose Cells, spreadsheet conversion, API, save as, XLSX to PDF, cloud storage"
 description: "Convert an Excel workbook stored in Aspose Cloud to XLSX, PDF, CSV, or any of 20+ formats with a single API call.
 Learn request syntax, parameters, and sample SDK code."
 weight: 100
 ---

 Save a cloud spreadsheet or Excel file as a different format in cloud storage.

 ## **Save Spreadsheet as API**

-### API Endpoint
+### Web API

 ```http
 PUT https://api.aspose.cloud/v4.0/cells/{name}/saveas